Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

 (Image credit: Monikh )

-Style Notes: You can't deny it—flip-flops are once again bang on trend.
-The v-shape thong silhouette gives a leg-lengthening effect, great for petite dressers.
-Not only that, but the sheer ease of slipping them on allows you to just get going with your day.
-If you are looking for a dose of Olsen energy in your daily fits, this is the summer shoe for you.
-So 90s, and yet so very now.
+Style Notes: There's no denying that flip-flops are bang on trend.
+The V-shape thong silhouette gives a leg-lengthening effect, which is great for petite people, and not only that, but the sheer ease of slipping them on allows you to simply go about your day.
+If you're looking for a dose of Olsen energy in your daily 'fits (The Row pioneered luxury flip-flops), this is the summer shoe for you.
+It's so '90s and yet so very now.

 SHOP THE TREND: